randywu763/sam-iot-provision/README.md

 11. Open a command line window (e.g. Command Prompt or PowerShell) and execute the `iotprovision.bat` file

-12. When the provisioning script has completed execution, the files for the certificates and keys will appear in the `Certificates` folder
+12. When the provisioning script has completed execution, the files for the certificates and keys can be found [here](./SAM_IoT_Certs_Generator/CertGen/cert/)

     <img src=".//media/image_02.png" />